 Since the meeting, staff has continued discussions with stakeholders - including representatives from various subgroups of organized labor as well as nonprofit housing developers - to identify common ground for potential BAHFA labor standards.
 Those discussions are ongoing.
-Staff presented an informational update to the Joint Housing Committees on March 13, 2024, and the current report contains substantially the same information.
-Staff aims to present a labor standards recommendation for inclusion in the Regional Expenditure Plan at the Joint Housing Committees' April 10, 2024 meeting.
-Today's report is intended to keep the BAHFA Advisory Committee informed of the context and considerations involved in the discussions with stakeholders and policymakers prior to anticipated action in April by policymakers.
+Accordingly, staff is aiming to present a labor standards recommendation for inclusion in the Regional Expenditure Plan at your April 10, 2024 meeting.
+Today's report is intended to inform the Committees of the context and considerations involved in these discussions, with the goal of establishing a common vocabulary and understanding to help inform the anticipated action item in April.